cedar-policy/cedar-docs/docs/collections/_bestpractices/bp-implementing-roles-templates.md

 The recommended approach to implementing role-based access control in Cedar is to use principal groups to represent the roles.
 However, this requires a system of record, such as an identity provider (IdP), to keep track of which users are assigned to which roles.
 If this isn't an option, then you can manage role assignment within your policy store by using policy templates.

 Using this approach, you create a template for each of the roles.
-So, continuing with the timesheet example from the previous sections, you create we’d have a Worker template and an Approver template.
+So, continuing with the timesheet example from the previous sections, you create a Worker template and an Approver template.

 ```
 # Approver-Role-Assignment policy template